Google Custom Search on queensu.ca

 The Google Custom Search heavily relies on the content of your website to determine how high your page or site will rank in the results pages.

 There are a few things you can do to your website to help improve your search results:

 - Include a descriptive title tag for each page.

 - Use proper HTML formatting tags, such as heading tags (h1, h2 and h3...) where appropriate to define the structure of your pages.

 - Include relevant content on your pages, using important keywords throughout the body of your site.

 - Include a meta description tag that briefly describes the pages content.

 - Do not use images or flash for page headings.

 What if I have more questions or concerns?

-For inquiries and support issues relating to the Google Custom Search, please e-mail the webmaster.
+For inquiries and support issues relating to the Google Custom Search, please contact University Marketing.